cyberpyre-dev/cyberpyre-mkdocs/docs/cyberware.md

 Each weapon augmentation carries a Cyberware Density based on its lethality and the type of damage it deals.
 Low-level augmentations grant minor bonuses, while heavier, more dangerous implants can significantly increase Cyberware Density.

-Weapon Augmentations may vary in Cyberware Density depending on their range and unqiue capabilities.
-If developing a custom Weapon Augmentation for a player, in general, follow the following criteria:

-- 1 level of Cyberware Density for weapons which deal +1 and +2 Aggravated Damage to mortals and Superficial Damage to vampires.
-- 2 levels of Cyberware Density for weapons which deal +3 and +4 Aggravated Damage to mortals and Superficial Damage to vampires.
-- 3 levels of Cyberware Density for weapons which deal +1 and +2 Aggravated Damage to vampires or direct Cyberware Damage.
-- 4 levels of Cyberware Density for weapons which deal +3 and +4 Aggravated Damage to vampires or direct Cyberware Damage.

 You can find the complete list of Weapon Augmentations in the [Tables](tables.md#weapon-augmentations) section of the sidebar.

 ### Custom Augmentations
 Storytellers are encouraged to experiment with their own Custom Augmentations which mimic existing or create new Disciplines, Merits, or Advantages.

-Custom Augmentation's Cyberware Density will vary depending on the strength of the Merit itself in the chronicle, and it is left to Storyteller discretion whether the Cyberware Density of a custom piece of equipment needs to be increased at all during the course of the game.
+Storytellers are also encouraged to communicate to their players that a Custom Augmentation's Cyberware Density will vary depending on the strength of the Augmentation in the chronicle, and it is left to Storyteller discretion whether the Cyberware Density of a custom piece of equipment needs to be increased or decreased at all during the course of the game.

 {% include "tables.md" start="<!-- begin:custom-augmentations-table -->" end="<!-- end:custom-augmentations-table -->" %}

+Custom Weapon Augmentations may vary in Cyberware Density depending on their range and unqiue capabilities.
+If developing a custom Weapon Augmentation for a player, Storytellers should follow the following criteria:

+- 1 level of Cyberware Density for weapons which deal +1 or +2 Aggravated damage to mortals and Superficial Damage to vampires.
+- 2 levels of Cyberware Density for weapons which deal +3 or +4 Aggravated damage to mortals and Superficial Damage to vampires, or for weapons which deal +1 and +2 Aggravated damage to vampires, or for weapons which deal direct Cyberware Damage.
+- 3 levels of Cyberware Density for weapons which deal +3 or +4 Aggravated damage to vampires, or for weapons which deal direct Cyberware Damage.